BlueGreenMagick/ankiaddonconfig/README.md

 When the user opens the config window, a ConfigWindow object is created.
 Then before it is shown, every function you registered with `conf.add_config_tab` is run.

 Each widget is linked to a single config entry.
-When the user interacts with a widget and saves it, its corresponding config entry is modified and saved.
+When the user interacts with a widget and saves it, its corresponding config entry is modified and saved in the ConfigManager real-time.
 The config entry key that it will be linked to is passed as the first argument to the input widget.
 When you have a dictionary inside your config, you can link a config widget to one of its value using `"dict_name.dict_key"`.
+The config that ConfigManager stores will be saved to `meta.json` if 'Save' is clicked and discarded if 'Cancel' is clicked.

+Each ConfigManager instance stores its own config separately.
+And its configs are synced with `meta.json` only when `load()` and `save()` is called.
+This is intended so the config value changing while the add-on is running will not cause unanticipated errors.
+You should only call `conf.load()` when it is safe to do so.
+With that in mind, it is recommended to use separate ConfigManager instances for your config window.

 ### Compatibility